mwhoffman/mwhutils/README.md

     pip install git+https://github.com/mwhoffman/mwhutils.git

-Alternatively the package can be installed by cloning the repository and using `setup.py` directly.
+The package can also be installed by cloning the repository and running `python setup.py install` from the main directory.
+Alternatively running `pip install -e .` will install the package globally but allow it to be edited from the cloned directory.